NYPL/pic-app/app/views/constituents/_faq.html.md

-### It looks like there are fewer than 115,000 names in PIC.
+### It looks like there are fewer than 116,000 names in PIC.
 Why is that?

 We "refresh" the data frequently, so you'll always see our most recent, corrected information.
 That process takes about 7 to 9 minutes (it's a bunch of data!).
 If you happen to search PIC while this is happening, you may see a lower number of constituents.
 Refresh your browser, and that number will grow.
-As of March, 2016 you should be seeing about 115,700 names.
+As of May, 2016 you should be seeing about 116,100 names.